UnoSD/Blog/Infrastructure as code in 2021/article.md

 I have not had a chance to play with it and I will update this article later, but **PSArm** seems to answer the prayers of many sysadmins fed up with learning new languages;

-It is a way of writing **ARM templates** using idiomatic **PowerShell** which is familiar language to ops.
+It is a way of writing **ARM templates** using idiomatic **PowerShell** which is a familiar language to ops.

 It sounds quite appealing to those who want to reuse existing skills to embrace **IaC** and **PowerShell** is almost as flexible as a programming language which may help overcome some limitations of **Terraform**.

 ### Farmer

-Honourable mention goes to **Farmer** which lets you write nice-looking **F#** that generates **ARM templates**; I have not played with it at all, but I will try to see if there is any advantage in using it over **Pulumi** (and **Pulumi.FSharp.Extensions** if you want it to look pretty).
+Honourable mention goes to **Farmer** which lets you write nice-looking **F#** that generates **ARM templates**; I have not played with it much, but I will try to see if there is any advantage in using it over **Pulumi** (and **Pulumi.FSharp.Extensions** if you want it to look pretty).
 Bear in mind that, generating **ARM** it means that it works only on **Azure**.

 ### Azure CLI (Bash/PS) and PowerShell (Az module)

-In my opinion a less honourable mention, many infrastructure engineers adopted this method because they did not know any better, I personally see no benefits in using this approach as it moves a massive burden towards the engineer;
+In my opinion, a less honourable mention.
+Many infrastructure engineers adopted this method because they did not know any better (early in the days when **ARM/Terraform/etc** were not so popular or did not exist at all), I personally see no benefits in using this approach nowadays as it moves a massive burden towards the engineer:

 You have to worry about dependencies
 You have to worry about error handling
 You have to make sure it is idempotent (and cmdlets not always are) ...

-I would not recommend this option or the ARM templates route, I believe that there is no compelling reason to write **IaC** in this way.
-Please let me know in the comments if you have a good use case and I will happily update the article.
+I would not recommend this option or the **ARM templates route** as of today, I believe that there is no compelling reason to write **IaC** in this way.
+Please let me know in the comments if you have a good use case and I will happily update the article including it.

 ### Comparison table